resir014/resir014.xyz/src/content/posts/article/2018-02-07-a-type-safe-approach-to-redux-stores-in-typescript/index.md

 }

-// Create an intersection type of the component props and our state. type AllProps = ChatWindowProps & ChatState;
+// Create an intersection type of the component props and our state. type AllProps = ChatWindowProps & ChatState

 // You can now safely use the mapped state as our component props! const ChatWindow: React.SFC<AllProps> = ({ username, messages }) => (